 Loom is free for teachers and students, and especially in the era of COVID-19, educators all over the globe have been using it to deliver lessons to their classes.

-Unless your message calls for a formal presentation, recording a video message is a highly efficient, effective and expressive way to get information across.
+Recording a video message is a highly efficient, effective and expressive way to get information across.
 And unlike many meetings or presentations, the video lives on — it can be referenced again and again, by anyone who needs to see it, at whichever time is most convenient for them.

-The next time you need to explain something with a complexity level beyond a few lines of text, try recording a Loom video!
+The next time you need to explain something with a complexity level beyond a few lines of text, try recording a loom video!